Apple is an American multinational technology company headquartered in Cupertino, California that

 Design Iterations - Desktop

-The deep collaborative nature of this project and working in such a large team was a new experience for me.
+The deep collaborative nature of this project and working in such a large team was a new and rewarding experience.
 One that allowed feeding off of each others work in a way that often left me inspired and that made everyone's work better.
-While I was also able to explore innovating within the constraints of an already well defined aesthetic.
+I was also challenged to find ways to innovate within the constraints of an already well defined aesthetic.
 The extensive review process also allowed me to consider many details and use cases that I may have otherwise missed.

 Final Design - Web